MM MIHIR MADHAPARIA

 Undergraduate Research Opportunities Program | University of Minnesota – Twin Cities

-This study evaluates the rate of tensile strength loss in sutures subjected to hydrolysis, providing surgeons with data to predict wound-closure risks.
+This study evaluates the rate of tensile strength loss in sutures subjected to hydrolysis, giving surgeons data to predict wound-closure risks.
 Absorbable sutures degrade through hydrolysis in moisture-rich settings, and rapid degradation in spinal surgeries can contribute to wound reopening, delayed healing, and infection.

-A custom degradation chamber was built to replicate in vivo conditions using phosphate-buffered saline at 37°C with pre-tensioned loads for different suture sizes.
+A custom degradation chamber replicated in vivo conditions using phosphate-buffered saline at 37°C with pre-tensioned loads for different suture sizes.
 Weekly tensile testing over five weeks followed ASTM D2256-02 standards with surgeon-prepared samples.

 Thermal Massaging Tourniquet: Venodilation Optimization Using Heat, Vibration, and Compression